 Hi, my name is Brian Mertins and I love Wilderness Awareness School.
-A few years ago I left my life on the east coast of Canada and traveled all the way across the continent to live in Duvall, Washington where I participated in the The Immersion at Wilderness Awareness School and the The Immersion Leadership program.
+A few years ago I left my life on the east coast of Canada and traveled all the way across the continent to live in Duvall, Washington where I participated in The Immersion at Wilderness Awareness School and the Nature Instructor Training program.

 I loved living in Duvall.
 It was amazing being able to explore the natural landscape there with my friends and adoptive family.
 I loved tracking on the sandbars and going to my Sit Spot, but most of all I loved listening to bird language.